briemadu/rl4nlp/guidelines.md

 **Duties**
 * skim through the current week's paper (read the abstract, introduction, conclusion and see the figures and tables).
-* read the blogger's post and submit a short feedback (list 2 aspects you liked and 2 aspects you think could be improved) through the anonymous feedback form on Moodle before **Friday at 11:59 a.m.**.
+* read the blogger's post and submit a short feedback (list 2 aspects you liked and 2 aspects you think could be improved) through the anonymous feedback form on Moodle before the following **Monday at 11:59 a.m.**.
 I will aggregate the data and provide it to the blogger.
-* anytime before **Friday at 11:59 a.m.**, post at least one contribution to each of the three discussions on Moodle (i.e. at least 3 comments per week).
+* anytime before the following **Monday at 11:59 a.m.**, post at least one contribution to three discussion topics on Moodle (i.e. at least 3 comments per week).
 The comments should be pertinent to the development of the discussion so far.
 Your week contribution must consist of at least 300 words (split among all your comments).
 You may ask questions, politely disagree with the blogger, suggest improvements, support the author or blogger with more evidence, recommend material etc. Remember it is the participation (not the correctness) that counts on the grade, a relevant comment is fine even if it is not 100% right.
 * anytime you encounter a new concept that you consider important, add it to the cooperative glossary on Moodle.

 Be sincere on the feedback and provide constructive suggestions.
 This will be helpful for everyone.
 Do not write general comments that do not mean much (like 'the post was very useful').
 Instead, talk about the structure of the text, how information was given, what caused you confusion etc.